-Carolyn was referred into the Bridge Project in July 2017 from Escape Family Support who were supporting Carolyn with a family member.
+Carolyn was referred into the Bridge Project back in 2017 by Escape Family Support who were supporting Carolyn with a family member.

 Before joining Bridge Carolyn was a housewife and carer for her son.
-She’d previously had jobs in schools when her children were younger and having supported her son was given information about the Bridge Project and signed up straight away!
+She’d previously had jobs in schools when her children were younger.
+Carolyn heard about Bridge through family support she was receiving at Escape.
+She was so interested in what the programme offered she signed up straight away!

 At the age of 52 she felt worthless and wanted to do something but felt that nobody would want to take her on because of her age.
-She came to Bridge with no CV, any up to date qualifications or IT skills and hadn’t worked for many years.
-Her marriage broke down and she concentrated on her son’s needs and put her life on hold.
+She came to Bridge with no CV, no up to date qualifications or IT skills and hadn’t worked for many years.
+Her marriage had broken down and she had concentrated on her son’s needs and put her life on hold.

 Carolyn’s Bridge Worker, Caroline, understood situation, with her knowledge of family dynamics and experience of behaviour patterns she was empathetic and able to help and support her to realise the importance of her own needs, gave her the confidence to move in a new direction in her life, taking small steps and making gradual changes.

 “One of the greatest things I have learnt from Caroline is never to be afraid to ask if I don’t know something – not being scared has really boosted my confidence and how I deal daily with people and situations.”

 Whilst on the project Carolyn attended a Digital Media Workshop with Baeur Media, created a Pod Cast and got to visit and meet some of the presenters at Metro Radio in Newcastle.
 She’s had benefit support from our partner Citizens Advice Northumberland, promoted Bridge at job fairs, been interviewed about her experience on both BBC Newcastle and Koast radio and became a peer mentor.
 She became a volunteer at Escape Family Support and did en gagement work with them.